-Then you add a unique Funnel ID, which serves as a unique identifier for your funnel.
+Then add a unique Funnel ID, which serves as a unique identifier for your funnel.
 A simple word describing the funnel will usually suffice, such as "shopcart."
 Just make sure the same word is not used in another funnel listener.

 Next, define the steps that the visitor would take through the entire flow.
-Click Add Page to start selecting and adding pages using the Visual Picker.
+Click Add page to start selecting and adding pages using the Visual Picker.
 Enter the address of your website in the Visual Picker and browse to the first page of the flow.
-When you are on the first page, click the blue button Add Page at the bottom of the Visual Picker.
+When you are on the first page, click the blue Add page button at the bottom of the Visual Picker.
 A notice appears briefly saying the page has been added to the funnel flow:

 Now, browse to the next page in the flow.
-Click the Add Page button again:
+Click the Add page button again: